 The curriculum includes courses in topics such as public speaking, journalism, business communication, persuasive writing, and broadcast and electronic media.
 And because it’s Oglethorpe – where we love to draw innovative connections between disciplines – there is also a rotating selection of possible electives, such as:

-- Social Media Theories and Impact
+- Social Media Strategy & Analytics

-- Race and Representation in the Media
+- Race & Representation in Media

 Being a Communications major at Oglethorpe has been one of my greatest decisions!
 The professors are very meticulous in the learning process, and the opportunities in the area are endless.